FREESTYLE PLAYERS ASSOCIATION

 Section 3 A quorum for conducting the business of the board will consist of not less than half of the total board members.
 Quorums are necessary only for issues that require voting as dictated by FPA policy.

-Section 4 The elected directors of the FPA board of directors will be Executive Director, Treasurer, Competition Director, Marketing Director, and Education Director.
+Section 4 The elected directors of the FPA board of directors will be President, Treasurer, Competition Director, Marketing Director, and Education Director.
 The duties of the elected directors, and order of succession, are set by FPA policy.

 Section 5 The remaining board of directors will be appointed by the Director and approved by a majority of the board present.
-These appointed directors of the FPA board members will be but not limited to, Secretary, Website Master(s), and Membership Director.
+These appointed directors of the FPA board members will be (but not limited to) Web-site Master(s) and Membership Director.
 The duties of the appointed directors and members at large are set by FPA policy, and/or based on the needs of conducting FPA business.

 Article VII Elections